TIRZEPATIDE FOR WEIGHT LOSS

 • Depression

-Tirzepatide is not recommended for people with a history of medullary thyroid cancer, multiple endocrine neoplasia type 2, or pancreatitis.
+Tirzepatide is not recommended for people with a personal or family history of medullary thyroid cancer, multiple endocrine neoplasia type 2, or pancreatitis (personal history only).
 It is also not recommended for people who are pregnant or breastfeeding.

 Overall, Tirzepatide is a safe and effective medication for the treatment of type 2 diabetes and obesity.
 However, it is important to be aware of the potential side effects and to talk to your medical provider about whether Tirzepatide is right for you.

-You are NOT a good candidate for Tirzepatide if you have any of the following: diabetic retinopathy, low blood sugar, decreased kidney function, pancreatitis, gall bladder disease, medullary thyroid cancer (or a family history of medullary thyroid carcinoma), or multiple endocrine neoplasia type 2.
+You are NOT a good candidate for Tirzepatide if you have any of the following: diabetic retinopathy, low blood sugar, decreased kidney function, history of pancreatitis or gall bladder disease, medullary thyroid cancer (or a family history of medullary thyroid carcinoma), or multiple endocrine neoplasia type 2.

-The most common side effects of Tirzepatide are gastrointestinal (GI) in nature, such as nausea, vomiting, diarrhea, and constipation.
-These side effects are typically mild to moderate and occur more often when starting treatment or increasing the dose.
-Most GI side effects resolve on their own within a few weeks or months.
+The most common side effects of Tirzepatide are gastrointestinal (GI) in nature, such as nausea, vomiting, heartburn, diarrhea, and constipation.
+These side effects are typically mild to moderate but are quite common when starting treatment or increasing the dose.

 Other potential side effects of Tirzepatide include: